 GreatCall isn’t your average medical alert brand.
-Both a cell phone provider and a medical alert company, it offers unique solutions for reaching emergency responders.
-You can also use their exclusive concierge services, like on-demand phone consultations with doctors.
+It’s both a cell phone provider and a medical alert company and offers unique solutions for reaching emergency responders.
+The company also provides exclusive concierge services like on-demand phone consultations with doctors.

-From what we’ve seen, GreatCall is a leader in mobile phones and alert systems for seniors.
-But you’re probably wondering about costs and fees, and whether or not GreatCall has a plan that will work for your budget and lifestyle.
-Don’t worry, we’re going to take a closer look at their products, pricing, and services to see how this brand compares to other top contenders like Medical Guardian.
-It’s all right here in our in-depth look at GreatCall.
+Sure, GreatCall is a leader in mobile phones and alert systems for seniors.
+But you’re probably wondering about costs and fees and whether GreatCall has a plan that will work for your budget and lifestyle.
+I’m going to take an in-depth look at their products, pricing, and services so that you can see how this brand compares to other popular options like the Medical Guardian medical alert system.
+Read below for a closer look.

-Best For: The Jitterbug Flip is best for seniors who prefer a simple mobile phone with around-the-clock protection
+Best for: The Lively Flip is best for seniors who prefer a simple mobile phone with around-the-clock protection.

 Best For: The Jitterbug Smart2 is best for seniors who want a more advanced mobile phone experience with 24/7 emergency coverage.

-FYI: In most cases, you can transfer your current mobile number to a Jitterbug phone.
+FYI: In most cases, you can transfer your current mobile number to a GreatCall phone.
 We always recommend doing so to keep things simple.

-Best For: The Lively Wearable2 is best for folks who want advanced emergency alert coverage, but without investing in a new phone
+Best for: The Lively Wearable2 is best for folks who want advanced emergency alert coverage without investing in a new phone.

-Best For: The Lively Mobile Plus is best for seniors who are seeking a convenient alert system with GPS and ultra-fast response time
+Best for: The Lively Mobile Plus is best for seniors who are seeking a convenient alert system with GPS along with an ultra-fast response time.

-Did You Know: If you call 911 from a regular cell phone, accurate GPS info isn’t necessarily relayed to dispatchers!3 Services like GreatCall can help pinpoint your location.
+Did You Know?: If you call 911 from a regular cell phone, accurate GPS information isn’t necessarily relayed to dispatchers!2 Services like GreatCall can help pinpoint your location.

 Here’s a roundup of the special services you can expect with GreatCall.